recurly/recurly-docs-deprecated/docs/Integration Guides/third-party-checkout-guide-adyen-components.md

 ***

-## Step 2: Tokenize Adyen Components with Recurly.js
+## Step 2: Tokenize Adyen components with Recurly.js

 Use an `onSubmit` handler in your Adyen checkout to generate a Recurly token from the component state.
 Send this token to your server to complete the purchase via Recurly’s API.